 - Submacular Surgery Trials (SST)

 - Complications of Age-Related Macular Degeneration Prevention Trial (CAPT)

 - Protein Kinase C Inhibitor Study of Diabetic Retinopathy

 - The Vitreoretinal Service has functioned as both an investigative center and as the national Photography Reading Center for the Collaborative Ocular Melanoma Study (COMS).

-Research studies in large and small animals utilizing novel therapies such as stem cells, gene therapy, and optogenetics are also being conducted through Dr. Elliott Sohn, Steve Russell, and Ed Stone in conjunction with the Institute for Vision Research
+Research studies in large and small animals utilizing novel therapies focused on gene replacement and autologous, CRISPR-corrected stem cells are being conducted by Drs.
+Elliott Sohn, Steve Russell, and Ed Stone at the Wynn Institute for Vision Research.